VlcKVlck/wordle_client_-_server/README.md

 ## wordle_client
 **Word checking**
 The client uses a dictionary API to check if a word is submitted.
-Today (Monday) the API server was down, so there might be error logs on the console.